shinbutou/msti_techin510/README.md

 * Course ID: TECHIN510
 * Quarter: Winter 2023

 The course is a further exploration of programming after TECHIN 509 in the previous quarter.
-Notably, chatbot, data visualization
+Notably, chatbot, data visualization,